dangershony/dangershony.github.io/sidechains.md

 To overcome this limitation of verifying SPV Proofs are not fake we propose to use a Stake Withdraw Proof by miners, which we'll described later.

-## What Are SPV Proofs
+## What Are SPV Proofs?
 SPV proof (*simplified payment verification proof*)

-According to the sidechain whitepaper is a proof that an action occurred on a Bitcoin-like proof-of-work blockchain, the POW is important as Stratis is a hybrid POW/POS, and the size of the SPV Proof depends on the fact that a blockchain is POW (to demonstrate an amount of POW a collection of block headers are added to the SPV Proof, the more headers the more work is demonstrated) Stratis being a POS system may need a slightliy different way to demonstrate and verify the SPV Proof.
+According to the sidechain whitepaper is a proof that an action occurred on a Bitcoin-like proof-of-work blockchain, the POW is important as Stratis is a hybrid POW/POS, and the size of the SPV Proof depends on the fact that a blockchain is POW (to demonstrate an amount of POW a collection of block headers are added to the SPV Proof, the more headers the more work is demonstrated)
+Stratis is a POS system and may need a slightliy different way to demonstrate and verify the SPV Proof.

 An SPV Proof contains all the nesesary information to prove a transaction exists on a chain of headers.
 The contents of an SPV Proof are the following: